giorgiChachava/github_trending/README.md

-# GUA — GitHub Trending CLI
+# GT — GitHub Trending CLI

 A small CLI that fetches and displays trending repositories from GitHub.